unleashedtech/deployer-recipes/README.md

 ## Examples
 Recipes have been organized to easily support any version of any software.
-The recipe makes several assumptions about git repository settings, deployment locations & host settings.
+They make several assumptions about git repository settings, deployment locations & host settings.
 These assumed variable values can easily be overridden by defining them in the `config` object below the `import` array.
 Please see [config.yml](config.yml) for more.